meom-group/eophis/docs/source/concept_object.rst

    :toctree: generated

 Eophis abstractions are presented here.
 The aim is to explain their roles and functionalities but not to demonstrate how to use them.
-See usage section with coding examples for this.
+See **Usage** section with coding examples for this.

 Coupling
 --------